 - Note: If you release the handbrake at any time after pressing the 'ON' button a warning will sound and the green System energised LED will extinguish and tipping will no longer be possible.
-Re-apply the handbrake and re-set the 'ON' button. - Unplug and stow Pendant Wanderlead after use. - Turn off Isolation switch after tipping. - Note: The internal Cab Warning Buzzer will sound at a rapid intermittent rate after switching the system 'ON' if the Auxiliary battery voltage is too low for tipping to commence.
+Re-apply the handbrake and re-set the 'ON' button. - Stow Pendant Wanderlead in the stowage bracket on Drivers 'B' Pillar after use. - Turn off Isolation switch after tipping. - Note: The internal Cab Warning Buzzer will sound at a rapid intermittent rate after switching the system 'ON' if the Auxiliary battery voltage is too low for tipping to commence.
 If this occurs, ensure handbrake has been engaged then start the engine.
 Continue to idle the engine for the duration of tipping operations.
 Normal driving of the vehicle after tipping operation will automatically charge the auxiliary battery.